rfponce/simple-calculator/README.md

 If you want to delete the last value entered you can click on the C button (C for Clean) or press the key c on the keyboard.

+By the other hand if you want to reset all values you can use the ON/CA button or 'a' on the keyboard.

 ### Percentages

 To work with percentages enter a value, later an operator and then the percent button.
 Is not necessary to click on the equal button.
 By example: 1500, X button, 12, % button, will return 180.
 This operation can be made with the keyboard with the next sequence: 1500 * 12 %.